 Many groups in occultism honor St. Germain as an Ascended Master.
 As such, he is believed to have many magical powers such as the ability to teleport, levitate, walk through walls, influence people telepathically, etc.

 Some esoteric groups credit him with inspiring the Founding Fathers to draft the Declaration of Independence and the United States Constitution.

-Another story about Saint-Germain says that he was the natural son of the widow of Charles II of Spain and a certain Comte (Count) Adanero, whom she knew at Bayonne.
+Another account of Saint-Germain's life claims he was the natural son of the widow of Charles II of Spain and a certain Comte (Count) Adanero, whom she knew at Bayonne.
 This Spanish queen was Marie de Neubourg, whom Victor Hugo took as the heroine of his Ruy Blas.
 Those who disliked Saint-Germain said that he was the son of a Portuguese Jew named Aymar, while those who hated him said, in the effort to add to his discredit, that he was the son of an Alsatian Jew named Wolff.